Healthy Homes Assessment Porirua

 Fines for Failing to Comply

-Get the full description of details on Residential Tenancies Act landlords responsibilities.
+Check out the complete details of details on Residential Tenancies Act landlords responsibilities.

-Healthy homes matter
+Healthy homes are important

-Why is Healthy Homes Compliance important?
+What is the reason Healthy Homes Compliance important?

-The Healthy Homes Standard is a listing of minimum and specific standards for Heating, Insulation, Ventilation, Moisture Ingress and Drainage, as well as Draught stopping for Porirua rental properties.
+The Healthy Homes Standard is a listing of minimum and specific standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, as well as Draught Stopping for Porirua rental properties.

 healthy homes assessment compliance